linuxl/Operation-System/homework1/report.md

     2  | 0.829 | 0.615 | 0.479
     4  | 1.766 | 0.491 | 0.31
     8  | 0.924 | 0.495 | 0.40

+    **Analysis:**
+    1. With an array length of 262144, multi-process resource requests and scheduling consume most of the time, so performance is still inferior to single-process performance.
+    2. The time consumed by thread scheduling during multi-threaded execution is already negligible with an array length of 262144, so multi-threaded programs perform better than single and multi-process programs.
+    3. The use of locks in multithreading may result in a thread-wait situation, so the performance of programs using locks is not as good as that of programs not using locks

 * **Array length: 2097152**
   Single process execution time: 6.291 (ms) the element number is: 10753.